tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

 ## What's More

 We've seen how futex is driven to its limit by pthread, multiple syscall commands are brought to kernel for that purpose.
-But in 2016, driven by a stronger ordering requirement, a [redesign](https://github.com/bminor/glibc/commit/ed19993b5b0d05d62cc883571519a67dae481a14) from the ground up is merged into pthread library, abandoning those eye-catching optimizations from decade before.
+But in 2016, in order to satisfy a stronger ordering requirement, a [redesign](https://github.com/bminor/glibc/commit/ed19993b5b0d05d62cc883571519a67dae481a14) from the ground up is merged into pthread library, abandoning those eye-catching optimizations from decades before.
 You are welcome to replay their debates on this matter.

 Futex *blocks* threads, which is powerful yet dangerous.
 That's why there are much more complexities behind their innocent looks.
 To go deeper, I found these kernel writeups to be most informative: